chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 ![](/images/docs/admin-projects.png)

-One example of a project that can be created is one that matches all Effortless Infra nodes.
-To create this project, add one rule (see below).
+To create a project that contains all Effortless Infra nodes add a Node ingest rule with a condition that uses an attribute of Chef Server and a value of "localhost".

 ![](/images/docs/effortless-project-rule.png)